andreimpana/Pothole-Reporter/README.md

 </p>

 ## About
-Pothole reporter utilises google maps for accurate pothole reporting and realtime data is displayed via a gooogle Firebase.
+Pothole reporter utilises google maps for accurate pothole reporting and realtime data is displayed via a google Firebase.

 ## Installing